HUS 101 Introduction to Human Services (3)

 HUS 260 Human Services Special Topics (3)

-This course studies special topics of interest to particular populations and locations.
+This course is a study of special topics of interest to particular populations and